 CAS Case Study

-In October half term, 2012, Year 12 IB student, Kim Clifton, travelled to the Ashanti region of Ghana where she undertook voluntary work as part of her CAS programme.
+In October half term, 2012, Lower Sixth IB student, Kim Clifton, travelled to the Ashanti region of Ghana where she undertook voluntary work as part of her CAS programme.
 As well as finding it a life-changing experience, she also found it directly relevant to her desired career in medicine.

 “I worked in a very rural clinic in Gyetiase for the Ashanti Development Charity.
 They provide remote villages in the region with water, sanitation, healthcare, education and income generating activities.
 The clinic performs medical and eye treatments in the hope of improving the health of the people in the area.
 This is a very important mission in Ghana and I was lucky enough to accompany some Community Nurses on their visit to another rural village, Bonkrong.
 There, we weighed all the babies and children under 5 as part of a growth monitoring programme.
 We also immunised the babies against the numerous deadly diseases which kill many in the region.
 For me this was the most interesting part of my visit as I am hoping to go into medicine after school and it showed me how important basic health care is, particularly in under-fives where the mortality rate in the area is 48%.
 My visit was an amazing experience in two weeks I helped fix a borehole, watched the sanitation of a village be improved with the building of latrines, was a VIP guest at a Witch Doctor ceremony, and met some amazing people in all the schools and villages I visited.
 Although the area is monetarily poor they are very rich in community spirit and they made our visit very special”.